SamSharaf/jvm-warmup-talk/post.md

 Anything demonstrated in this post should come with a public health warning - these options are explored for reference only, and modifying them without being able to observe and reason about their effects should be avoided.

-My view on working with the JIT compiler is this: the JIT compiler, and the engineers who work on it are much better at performance tuning that I could ever hope to be.
+My view on fiddling with JIT compiler flags is this: the JIT compiler, and the engineers who work on it are much better at performance tuning than I could ever hope to be.

 You have been warned.

+## The two compilers

+The JVM that ships with OpenJDK contains two compiler back-ends:

+1. C1, also known as 'client'
+2. C2, also known as 'server'

+The C1 compiler has a number of different modes, and will alter its response to a compilation request given a number of system factors, including, but not limited to, the current workload of the C1 & C2 compiler thread pool.

+Given these different modes, the JDK refers to different _tiers_, which can be broken down as follows:

+1. Tier1 - client compiler with no profiling information
+2. Tier2 - client compiler with basic counters
+3. Tier3 - client compiler with profiling information
+4. Tier4 - server compiler

+From this point on, when referring to the C1 compiler, I'm talking about Tier3.

 ## Thresholds